Soni24Sharma/Bank-Customer-Dashboard/README.md

 # Bank-Customer-Dashboard
-Dataset has been used in this project has been taken from Kaggle
+Dataset has been used in this project has taken from Kaggle